 Pros: This one is great because it's versatile.
 You can swaddle the baby with both arms in, one out/one in, or both out as a sleep sack.
-It uses Velcro so you can swaddle your baby up tight and he cannot get it undone.
+It uses Velcro so you can swaddle your baby up really tight and it takes a lot of effort for him to get out.
 It's also versatile for different seasons.
 The thicker one was great for our February baby because it added the warmth he needed since it's not safe to use blankets.
 We used the lighter cotton one once spring came around.
-There are also a large variety of prints, so you can still have a cute little swaddle just like in your mom delusions...uh...I mean visions.
+There are also a large variety of prints, so you can still have a cute little swaddle!

 Cons: Although the Velcro is great at keeping the swaddle in tact, a major wiggler (which we apparently have) can still get his arms out.
-There were many a nights that we put him to bed with both arms swaddled tightly at his sides, only to find him with both arms out an hour later (which is still better than the 30 seconds he stayed in a swaddle blanket).
+There were many nights that we put him to bed with both arms swaddled tightly at his sides, only to find him with both arms out an hour later (which is still better than the 30 seconds he stayed in a swaddle blanket).
 Also, if you've ever heard a large amount of Velcro rip apart, you can probably imagine why this swaddle is not the best for middle of the night re-swaddling.
-That riiiiiip sound could wake him right up.
+That riiiiiip sound can wake the whole house.

-Summary: This swaddle is very versatile and a great first option to keep your little one warm and snug in those first few months.
-I would definitely recommend having one of these to start using from Day 1.
+Summary: This swaddle is very versatile and a great first option to keep your little one warm and snug.
 (And if your hospital happens to give you one...don't forget it there!)

 2. The Love to Dream Swaddle Up and Swaddle Up 50/50

-After the first two or so months, our little guy was consistently wiggling out of the Halo swaddle, so we knew we needed an upgrade.
+After the first few weeks, our little guy was consistently wiggling out of the Halo swaddle, so we knew we needed an upgrade.
 This is when we tried many, many different ones before landing on the glorious Love to Dream.
 This one was a God-send for us.